ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 create timers, `window.clearTimeout` and `window.clearInterval` to clear them.

 Nifty trick for all browsers and IE > 9: timer functions can take arguments!
+Like so:
-Like so: `window.setInterval(myfunction, 100, arg1, arg2)`
+`window.setInterval(myfunction, 100, arg1, arg2)`

+Important note!
 There's a difference between:

     # Executes `fn` every 10ms by calling setInterval once
     window.setInterval(fn, 10);